 Due to an economic down turn, he was laid off and moved his family to California where his entrepreneurial skills came into play.
 In the beginning, he worked at Central Coast Development Corporation, a nonprofit that helped farmers start small businesses.
 Eventually he started his own successful business, Earth and Sea Products, which produced organic soil products that were distributed across the west coast.
 He, along with his business associates (his wife Valerie, Bob and Gerry Stombs), owned and operated several successful motels in Santa Cruz, Fresno and Tulare.
 He was always curious, family oriented, resilient man who was successful due to hard work and determination.
 He will be missed by all, but his legacy lives on in his family.
 He was also a longtime member of Twin Lakes Church.

 He is survived by his seven children and spouses: James (Veronica), Jeffrey (Mary), Valerie Ziegler, Timothy (Myrna), Todd (Lori-Ann), Lorrie Lowe, Heidi Smith (Lonnie) and many grandchildren and great grandchildren.
 A service will be held at Santa Cruz Memorial Oakwood Chapel on December 9 at 11 am.
-Instead of flowers, send donations to ALS Association or the American Cancer Society.To send flowers to the family of James Wagner, please visit Tribute Store
+Instead of flowers, send donations to ALS Association or the American Cancer Society.To send flowers to the family or plant a tree in memory of James Wagner, please visit Tribute Store

 Santa Cruz Mission Chapel

 Telephone: (831) 426-1601